How to Maximize Onocoy Mining Rewards: Tips for New Station Deployers

 Choose Your Location Wisely

 Onocoy rewards up to three stations within a 15km radius at full capacity, but a fourth nearby station risks reduced earnings if its data quality lags.
 To stay in the top three, pick a spot with minimal competition.
 Use Onocoy’s explorer page to check existing stations in your area.
 There's currently only ~5,500 globally, so there’s still plenty of room.
-If you’re in South Korea, Japan, Malaysia, Taiwan, Thailand, or Singapore, act fast: a 5x BONO reward campaign runs until September 30, 2025, for up to 500 stations, with 1M tokens up for grabs.
 To get max rewards, set the station in a low-density zone.

 Optimize with the Sky Visibility Map